Driver of stolen cargo van taken into custody after leading LAPD on pursuit marked by high speeds, erratic behavior

-LOS ANGELES (KABC) -- The driver of a stolen cargo van was taken into custody after leading multiple law enforcement agencies on a high-speed chase across the Los Angeles area on Friday morning.

-The pursuit had initially made its way from the San Gabriel Valley to the downtown Los Angeles area and back on Friday morning.
+The chase initially made its way from the San Gabriel Valley to the downtown Los Angeles area and back.
 It began in the El Sereno area and headed westbound on the 10 Freeway before the woman behind the wheel exited onto surface streets.

 California Highway Patrol and Los Angeles Police Department vehicles later disengaged at some distance, apparently out of concern for public safety due to the van's speed.
 An LAPD helicopter continued to follow the vehicle from overhead.